Stock exclusion fencing and revegetation program

 The program is open to grazing farmers on both large and small properties located in one of the catchments targeted by Healthy Estuaries WA and Revitalising Geographe Waterways.

-Project sites are to be situated on a natural water course or drain with preference given to fencing drains when revegetation is also considered.
+Project sites are to be situated on a natural waterway or drain with preference given to sites where fencing and revegetation are both being implemented.

 Landowners must contribute at least 50 per cent of the cost of the project through either cash or in-kind contributions for example, installation of fencing or completion of revegetation.